 The Community Program resources such as the web-based and social media resources, and the optional National Team visits to classrooms, presentations at family and public events, and professional development workshops for teachers, are tailorable to the grade level(s) your community chooses to engage through SSEP.
 The SSEP philosophy of approach is to provide flexible resources so that a community can customize the program to their needs.
 This is not our program it is your program.

-To get a sense of how the 60 communities that participated in the STS-134 and STS-135 opportunities on the Space Shuttle, and SSEP Missions 1 through 4 to the International Space Station, had customized SSEP to their strategic needs in STEM education, visit the Community Profiles page at the SSEP Community Network Hubsite.
+To get a sense of how the 221 communities that participated in the first 19 flight opportunities (STS-134 and STS-135 on the Space Shuttle, and SSEP Missions 1 through 17 to the International Space Station) customized SSEP to their strategic needs in STEM education, visit the Community Profiles page at the SSEP Community Network Hubsite.

 7. Size and Nature of a Participating Community and Appropriate Lead Organization

-You are free to define the size of your community as you see fit.
+You are free to define the size of your community as you see fit, as long as you meet the required minimum number of students engaged (see below).
 It can be a single school district of any size, or multiple school districts working together—which is a great model for a rural area.
-It can even be a single school.
+It can even be a single large school.
 It can be a department in a college, or multiple schools across a university.
 It can be an informal education institution that can serve as a focal point for community-wide engagement in out-of-school time.